Bryan Reynolds Player Props: Pirates vs. Angels

-On Friday, Bryan Reynolds (.154 slugging percentage in past 10 games, with zero homers) and the Pittsburgh Pirates play the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
-First pitch is at 9:38 PM ET.
+Bryan Reynolds -- with an on-base percentage of .175 in his past 10 games, 147 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the Los Angeles Angels, with Reid Detmers on the mound, on July 22 at 9:07 PM ET.

-He had a hitless showing in his last game (0-for-4 with an RBI) against the Guardians.

 Bryan Reynolds Game Info & Props vs. the Angels